 Do you have a favorite fabric type?
 You know, the one you are always drawn to first when you walk in a fabric store?

 For me, its douppioni silk.
-I simply can't get enough of it.
+Though it can be a bit tricky to sew, I simply can’t get enough of it.

 If you are new to sewing with silk, see Katrina’s excellent technique article in the Fall 2010 issue.
 For a great online resource, check out the wonderful fabric sewing guides at Emma One Sock.
 You’ll find guides for sewing several different types of silk, plus many other fabrics.

 If you have a favorite fabric type, let me know in the comments!
 Maybe we will do a feature on it in a future issue of Stitch.